xiaow190/RoboOS/README.md

   ```

 #### ⚙️ Step 3: Task Decomposition and Execution Results
-The master node will automatically decompose the task into subtasks and assign them to the
+The master agent will automatically decompose the task into subtasks and assign them to the
   <div align="center">
   <img src="./assets/master_subtask.png">
   </div>